salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

 - **p**: The p-value. p-values range from 0 to 1.
 Less than 0.05 is often considered significantly different.

 You can find the Null Hypothesis in the MATLAB documentation, but sometimes its a little confusing.

-#### Control vs Experimental groups

-One of the most fundamental experimental designs when Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
-This design is called two-independent group.

-For these types of experiments, the null hypothesis is "There is no difference between the control and experimental group" or "Your elixir didn't do anything — I'm still not the fairest of them all".

 ### Testing Normal Data